1. When these terms and conditions apply and who is responsible under them

 8.13.
 Other provisions that network companies can enforce:

-The provisions of clauses 3, 7, 8 and 9 that allow a network company to interrupt electricity supply, oblige you to give access to and look after network company equipment and lines and cooperate with each network company are intended for the benefit of and are enforceable against you by each network company under the Contract and Commercial Law Act 2017.
+The provisions of clauses 3, 7, 8 and 9 that are also intended for the benefit of the network company and are enforceable against you by each relevant network company under the Contract and Commercial Law Act 2017.

 9. Ending or suspending our obligation to supply electricity to you